Frequently asked questions

 Does Academic Board have induction for its student members?

-UTS is introducing an extended approach to induction to support incoming student members elected to Academic Board.
-This means that if you are elected as a 2025 student member of Academic Board, you will be able to start attending Academic Board meetings as an observer from the time you are elected.
-Your formal term will still commence from 1 January 2025.
+UTS has introduced an extended approach to induction to support incoming student members elected to Academic Board.
+This means that if you are elected as a student member of Academic Board, you will be able to start attending Academic Board meetings as an observer from the time you are elected.
+Your formal term will still commence from 1 January.

-How long will I be a member of the committee/board?
+How long will I be a member of the committee or board?

-How long you are a member of a committee/board is called your term in office.
+How long you are a member of a committee or a board is called your term in office.
 Generally, students are elected for one year, except for UTS Council and ActivateUTS Board, which is for 2 years.
 Staff are elected for 2 years.

 Committee participation and your AHEGS